MrUnderlinee/data_processing_for_drug_combinations_using_platereader_and_D300e/README.md

 For the script to work different requirements need to match
 - All inputs need to be csv-files
-- only include the raw data and header, remove other all other things!
+- Only include the raw data and header, remove other all other things!
 - If different plates are stored in one file, remove all other plates!

 The plate reader file: